Qld Council & Councillor Profiles

 Kelly is an active member of her local community and has held many roles on community organizations over the years.
 She has been involved in the Texas Little Athletics, Texas Swimming club and race director of the local Triathlon.

 Kelly holds a Bachelor of Nursing.
 Her interests include Running, Triathlons, reading and travel and relaxing with friends.

 Kelly is very passionate about education and the need for all children to have access to the same opportunities.

-Current Portfolios: Curriculum (Leader), Distance Education, Tertiary Trade & Training & Schools.
+Current Portfolios: Curriculum (Leader), Distance Education, Teacher Education, Tertiary Trade & Training and Schools

 Kate educated her three daughters through Distance Education from Pre-school to year 7, before sending them to boarding school in Brisbane.
 Her oldest daughter is an Occupational Therapist and her younger girls are completing degrees at University.